Solved! How Long Does Gas Last?

 You’re wise to wonder about the shelf life of stored gasoline, because once gas loses its engine-igniting ability it could damage fuel system components.
-Indeed, before using any stored gas in a mower, tractor, or other piece of equipment or vehicle, first check the fuel storage time limits laid out in the manufacturer’s guidelines—filling engines with gas in storage for longer than these limits could void the product warranty.
-But “old” gas is not necessarily “bad,” in other words, contaminated.
-Read on to learn how long you can expect gasoline to last, along with tips on spotting and disposing of gas gone bad.
+Indeed, before using any stored gas in a mower, tractor, or other machinery, first check the fuel storage time limits laid out in the manufacturer’s guidelines for that piece of equipment.
+Filling engines with gas that has been in storage for longer than that amount of time indicated could void the product warranty.
+Does gasoline go bad?
+Yes, it can.
+But “old” gas is not necessarily “bad” gas—in other words, old isn’t the same as contaminated.
+Read on to learn how long gas lasts in a container, along with tips on spotting and disposing of stale gas.

-Spot the difference between old and contaminated gas.
 The easiest way to assess the condition of gas is to pour a small amount of your stored gas and freshly pumped gas of the same type into two clear glass vessels and do a side-by-side comparison.
-If the gasoline is only slightly darker than the fresh gas or smells sour, it’s merely old and has probably lost efficacy, but isn’t contaminated.
+If the gasoline smells sour or is only slightly darker than the fresh gas it’s probably just old and has probably lost efficacy, but isn’t contaminated.

 Contaminated gas should never be used to power equipment or vehicles; it can promote corrosion or leave sludge or varnish deposits (a thin, transparent brown or orange film) on fuel system components that can irreparably damage them.
 Dispose of contaminated gasoline at the earliest opportunity because, poor combustibility aside, both the gas and the vapors it emits are still flammable and could cause a fire or explosion if the storage container were to become damaged over time and the gas were to leak into its surroundings.

-Old gas can be used when freshened up with new fuel.
-Old gas is still reusable if combined with fresh gasoline, although the fuel mixture will have lower combustibility, so you might experience engine sputtering or non-starting.
-To use old gas in gas-powered lawn equipment, fill the fuel tank with one-part fresh gas per one-part old gas.
+Old gas is still usable if it’s combined with fresh gasoline, though your engine might sputter—or may not start right away—because the fuel mixture’s combustibility is lower.
+To use old gas in gas-powered lawn equipment, fill the fuel tank with one-part fresh gas to one-part old gas.
 Starting a car will require more horsepower, so if you recently filled the gas tank three-quarters of the way with fresh gas, top it off with old gas and then try starting the car.